Category: Snorkel

 Most reputable operators include:

-• Mask, fins, snorkel (sized for each person)
+• Mask, fins, snorkel

-• Bottled water, soft drinks, and usually beer
+• Bottled water, soft drinks

-• Fresh fruit, chips, guacamole, and sometimes ceviche
+• Fresh fruit, chips, guacamole

 • Experienced bilingual snorkel guide

-What’s usually NOT included — and where people get frustrated:
+What’s usually NOT included

 Mexican Marine Park fee: $10 USD per person, cash.
 This is the one that annoys everyone.
 It’s a legitimate government fee that funds reef conservation, not some scam the operator invented, but a lot of booking pages don’t mention it upfront.
 Now you know.